LeetLLM

 Chunked prefill

-Large prefills block decode operations, causing a TTFT-TPS tradeoff: prioritizing new prefills stalls existing decode streams.
+On shared serving hardware, large prefills can delay decode operations, creating a TTFT-TPS tradeoff: prioritizing new prefills can stall existing decode streams.

 Chunked prefill splits long prompts into smaller chunks, interleaving them with decode steps: